Molly is a plant-based Boston local who enjoys eating, photographing, and writing about good food.

 Boston is a blossoming city for plant-based diets.
-New restaurants are popping up around every corner - here's a list of the best vegan/vegetarian restaurants in the Greater Boston area.
+New, vegan-friendly restaurants are popping up around every corner.
+Here's a list of the best vegan/vegetarian restaurants in the greater Boston area.

 Whole Heart Provisions, located in Allston, is nested on a street full of veg-friendly restaurants.
-Whole Heart Provisions itself offers a wide variety of bowls, as well as the choice to make your own from their lengthy list of vegetables, grains, and legumes.
-My personal recommendations are the crispy chickpeas, peanut sauce, and brown rice and quinoa pilaf as the base.
-Don't forget to grab a side of their roasted brussel sprouts, which are to die for!
+Whole Heart Provisions itself offers a wide variety of bowls as well as the choice to make your own from their lengthy list of vegetables, grains, and legumes.
+My personal recommendation is to use the crispy chickpeas, peanut sauce, and brown rice and quinoa pilaf as the base.
+Don't forget to grab a side of their roasted Brussels sprouts, which are to die for!

 Although slightly out-of-the-way, Taco Party is a restaurant that you don't want to miss.
 Their 100% vegan menu offers tacos (of course!), tortas, nachos, and a wide selection of sides.
 They also have some amazing desserts!
-If you bring along a non-veg friend, make sure they get the tofu taco—the tofu is fried to crispy perfection and can change even a meat-lover's mind.
+If you bring along a non-veg friend, make sure they get the tofu taco—the tofu is crispy-fried to perfection and can change even a meat-lover's mind.

-Zhu is also slightly out-of-the-way, but is the best vegan Asian restaurant in the area.
-A pan-Asian restaurant, they have a large menu filled with vegetable and soy-protein based meals.
-Their Thai iced tea is delicious, as well as their tofu teriyaki sizzling platter (seen above!)
+Zhu is also slightly out of the way, but it's the best vegan Asian restaurant in the area.
+As a pan-Asian restaurant, they have a large menu filled with vegetable and soy-protein based meals.
+Their Thai iced tea is delicious, as is their tofu teriyaki sizzling platter (pictured above).

-Last but certainly not least is Life Alive, also located in Central Square.
+Last but certainly not least is Life Alive, which is also located in Central Square.
 Life Alive is a vegetarian restaurant that, in my opinion, can't be beat by anyone else.
-They offer warm bowls filled with vegetables and a grain base, as well as a lot of smoothies and acai bowls.
-What makes their bowls so amazing is the sauces that they put on them.
-My personal favorites are the Ginger Nama Shoyu sauce and the Miso Sauce.
-The atmosphere of the restaurant is lovely as well - filled with plants, books, warm lighting, and couches, it's the perfect place to read a book or grab food with friends.
+They offer warm bowls filled with vegetables and a grain base as well as a lot of smoothies and acai bowls.
+What makes their bowls so amazing are the sauces that they put on them.
+My personal favorites are the ginger nama shoyu sauce and the miso sauce.
+The atmosphere of the restaurant is lovely as well—it's filled with plants, books, warm lighting, and couches, so it's the perfect place to read a book or grab food with friends.

-Those are my top plant-based restaurants in Boston.
+Those are my favorite plant-based restaurants in Boston.
 Other notables are By Chloe, Fruition Vegan Kitchen, Mother Juice, Pressed, My Thai Vegan Cafe, and True Bistro if you want a more upscale experience.